The Age Well Times is Packed with Actionable Longevity and Healthy Aging Guides: Here is How Things are Organised

 Nothing gets people’s defences up like telling them what they can and can’t eat.

 This section the Age Well Times covers optimising your diet without sacrificing too many of life’s pleasures.
 You’ll find deep dives into specific foods and supplements, with clinical data to back up all claims.
-You’ll also find guides covering fasting, time restricted eating and how your gut microbiome affects healthy ageing.
+You’ll also find guides covering fasting, time restricted eating and how your gut microbiome affects healthy aging.

 Just like lifestyle changes, there are easy wins available with your diet that will have a measurable effect on how quickly you age.
 Once you go down the rabbit-hole of how toxic many foods that are advertised as healthy are, you’ll wonder why you ever ate them.